 \section{Construction of {\bf X}-admissible groups}

 In this section, we'll extend the construction of ${\bf X}$-admissible groups in \cite{WX} for multi-norm tori to the general groups of multiplicative type.
-By using the anti-equivalence between the category of $F$-tori with the category of free $\Bbb Z$-modules of finite rank with the continuous action of $Gal(\bar{F}/F)$, one can first show the following lemma.
+By using the anti-equivalence between the category of $F$-tori with the category of free $\Bbb Z$-modules of finite rank with the continuous action of $Gal(\bar{F}/F)$, one has the following lemma which should be standard.

 \begin{lem} Let $T_1$ and $T_2$ be two tori over $F$ and $\phi: T_1\rightarrow T_2$ be a surjective morphism of tori.
 Then there is a morphism of tori for some positive integer $l$. \end{lem} \begin{proof} Since the category of $F$-tori is anti-equivalent to the category of free $\Bbb Z$-modules of finite rank with the continuous action of $Gal(\bar{F}/F)$, one has the injective $Gal(\bar{F}/F)$-module homomorphism $\hat{\phi}: \hat{T}_2\rightarrow \hat{T}_1$.
 Extending this map over $\Bbb Q$, one obtains the injective $Gal(\bar{F}/F)$-module homomorphism Since the representation of compact group over a field of characteristic 0 is semi-simple (Maschke's Theorem), there is a $Gal(\bar{F}/F)$-module homomorphism such that $\hat{\psi'}_\Bbb Q \circ \hat{\phi}_\Bbb Q =1$.
 Since $\hat{T}_1$ is of finite rank, there is a positive integer $l$ such that $l\hat{\psi'}_\Bbb Q(\hat{T}_1)\subseteq \hat{T}_2$.
 Then the homomorphism from $T_2$ to $T_1$ associated to $l\hat{\psi'}_\Bbb Q$ is as required. \end{proof}